france-connect/sources/back/libs/tracks-adapter-elasticsearch/README.md

 ## Usage

-Use the asynchronous `getTracks` method to retrieve tracks for a list of userIds:
+Use the asynchronous `getTracksForAccountIds` method to retrieve tracks for a list of accountIds:

 ```typescript
 import { IPaginationOptions } from '@fc/common';